 Keep in Mind

-- It is not possible in Nginx to add locations twice.
+• It is only possible in Nginx to add locations once.
 Only the first location in the configuration file takes presence.
-This is because Nginx config works on a per request base.
+This is because the Nginx config works on a per-request base.